HydroModPy/HydroModPy/examples/projects/07_mesh_gallery/README.md

-# Mesh Gallery Inputs
+# 07 - Mesh gallery bundles

-This directory is the canonical repository location for future mesh-gallery cases used by the documentation capability gallery.

-The goal is to keep the documentation reproducible from versioned bundle artifacts, instead of pointing the docs at private `C:/results/...` folders.
+This is not a runnable catchment.
+It is the canonical repository of mesh bundles behind the documentation capability gallery, so the gallery pages build from versioned artifacts instead of private local result folders.
+It holds 24 imported cases across three scale buckets (10, 100, 1000 km2),
+each a Gmsh triangular mesh in EPSG:2154.

 ## Layout

-Each imported case lives under one scale bucket:
+Each case lives under its scale bucket (`10km2/`, `100km2/`, `1000km2/`) and

-- `10km2/`
-- `100km2/`
-- `1000km2/`

-Each case directory should contain:

-- `case.json`
-- `viewer_config.toml`
-- `README.md`
-- `bundle/`

-The `bundle/` directory follows the standard catchment mesh bundle contract:

-- `mesh_2d.msh`
-- `nodes.csv`
-- `cells.csv`
-- `edges.csv`
-- `cell_geology_fractions.csv`
-- `metadata.json`
+contains:

+- `case.json`: gallery metadata consumed by `tools.doc_gallery`
+- `viewer_config.toml`: standalone mesh-viewer config (`tools.mesh_bundle_viewer`
+  contract, not a `HydroModPyConfig`)
-- `mesh_summary.json`
+- `README.md`: case-level description

-## Canonical Variants
+- `figures/`: copied mesh figures reused on the doc page
+- `bundle/`: the mesh export (`mesh_2d.msh`, `nodes.csv`, `cells.csv`,
+  `edges.csv`, `cell_geology_fractions.csv`, `metadata.json`,
+  `mesh_summary.json`)

-The gallery is currently organized around two mesh variants per scale:
+Two canonical variants recur per scale:

-- `geology_rivers_buffer30`
-  - geology interfaces and rivers both constrain the mesh
+- `geology_rivers_buffer30`: geology interfaces and rivers both constrain the mesh, watershed boundary and outside coarsening active, 30% buffer
-  - watershed boundary remains active
-  - outside coarsening remains active
-  - the geographic support uses a `30%` buffer
-- `rivers_only_buffer30`
-  - only river traces constrain the internal mesh
+- `rivers_only_buffer30`: only river traces constrain the mesh, same boundary and buffer settings

-  - watershed boundary remains active
-  - outside coarsening remains active
-  - the geographic support uses a `30%` buffer
+A case is discovered automatically by `tools.doc_gallery` as soon as its `case.json` is present under this tree.

-## Import Workflow
+## Import

-Import one local bundle into this canonical layout with:
+Import one local bundle into the canonical layout:

 ```bash
 python -m tools.doc_gallery.import_mesh_bundle \